olilanz/RooCode-Local-Evaluation/README.md

 I can run 24b models, but the available space for context becomes impractically small.

-### Focussed Training matters - remove the dead waight
+### Focussed Training matters - remove the dead weight

 When choosing a model, it's best if the training of the billions of parameters is dedicated to coding tasks.
 The majority of the training should be done on programming languages.
 General purpose models carry a lot of dead weight along, which is not useful for programming.
 Such as how to combine ingredients to make a perfect stew, or the long term effects of deforestation of rain forests.
 Try to avoid those for best results.